hemerajs/hemera/packages/hemera-nats-streaming/README.md

 _*nats-streaming-server_ hasn't support for cluster mode but it's planned for this year 2017.

 ### Limitations
-- Since we use it as a bridge we cannot manually acknowledge a message.
-This means that as soon as message could be successfully parsed as JSON and send to NATS it's acknowledged.
-The fault tolerance of your NATS System is the strength and weakness whether a message can be susccessfully proceed.
 - Only JSON support

 ### Documentation